jsbisht/aws-developer-associate/event-driven.md

 ## Kinesis Data Analytics

-Kinesis Data Analytics capable of operating in realtime on high throughput streaming data.
+Kinesis Data Analytics is capable of operating in realtime on high throughput streaming data.

 - The real time processing is done using SQL
 - Ingests from Kinesis Data Streams or Firehose